curtisbonham/z-prefix-crud-app/README.md

       -- **NOTE:** You may need to refresh the inventory table to see any changes that you made in your inventory by toggling the table closed and then open it again.

 8. You may have noticed that for long descriptions, you do not see the whole string of text.
-If you want to see all of the details of any item, simply click the row and you will be directed to a details page where you can review all of the item's details.
+If you want to see all of the details of any item, simply **double-click** the row in the **user inventory** table or **single-click** in the **all inventory** table and you will be directed to a details page where you can review all of the item's details.

 9. Lastly, have fun managing your inventory!
 This app will surely make your life a whole lot easier!